 For more than a century, oysters have made up one of the region's most valuable commercial fisheries.
 While the filter-feeder continues to clean our water and offer food and habitat to other animals, over-harvesting, disease and habitat loss have led to a severe drop in oyster populations.

-Today, native oysters populations are at less than one percent of historic levels.
-In the Chesapeake Bay Watershed Agreement, the Chesapeake Bay Program set a goal to restore reefs and populations in ten rivers by 2025.
-As of 2017, six tributaries have been selected for oyster restoration: Harris Creek, the Little Choptank River and the Tred Avon River in Maryland, and the Lafayette River, Lynnhaven River and Piankatank River in Virginia.
+Today, native oysters populations are at less than 1% of historic levels.
+In the Chesapeake Bay Watershed Agreement, the Chesapeake Bay Program set a goal to restore reefs and populations in 10 rivers by 2025.
+As of 2019, all 10 tributaries have been selected for oyster restoration: Harris Creek, the Little Choptank River, Tred Avon, upper St. Mary's and Manokin rivers in Maryland, and the Great Wicomico, Lafayette, Lower York, Lynnhaven and Piankatank rivers in Virginia.